EAST WINCH TO NARBOROUGH & PENTNEY

 Dated 1892-1914

-Thanks to the national library of Scotland.
+©Thanks to the national library of Scotland.

 As we left Bilney, the Line led us towards Narborough and Pentney.
 We traversed mostly wooded areas, passing over farm tracks, then through what is now an industrial unit, and finally over a level crossing at Pentney Lane, where the Crossing Cottage still stands.

-Finally, we arrived at the next station, Narborough and Pentney.
+Shortly the line arrived at the next station, Narborough and Pentney.